mschwar12/College-Sports-and-Student-Outcomes-Analysis/README.md

 These coefficients, although few in number, are valuable pieces of information.
 They can also be proxies for other features about a school.
 Average faculty salary and cost of attendance speak to the resources a school has.
 The higher the cost, the more money there is to pay for the best instructional talent.
 The percentage of students who have a declining loan balance after 1 year points to how effective graduates are at getting jobs and earning a decent salary.
 Students earning more after graduation are more likely to pay off more of their debt.
 As the debt load increases however, we see that this is associated with lower average earnings.
 More debt hamstrings graduates, and may force them to take a less desirable job simply so they can begin to make payments.

 Taking a look at the first model which included demographic data, it was striking to see to what extent the percentage of women at a school has on average earnings 6 years from enrollment.
 The fact that an increase of 4.8% in the number of women at a school can reduce average earnings by over 3% speaks to how women are facing a constant uphill battle when it comes to pay.

+In the end, we found that college sports expenditures do have a statistically significant relationship with earnings in a limited capacity.
+In our general model, which explains 90% of the variance in average earnings, we found that Football revenue has a positive impact on earnings.
+This could be a proxy for school resources, or maybe even the effect of sending more athletes to the NFL for example.
+Either way, schools that make more from football tend to have increased earnings and better outcomes.

+The results were even more interesting when estimating earnings by gender.
+For both men and women, the average salaries of full time employees who worked for the men's and women's teams had positive effects on earnings.
+The positive effects mean different things due to the large gender pay gap.
+A one standard deviation increase in average women's teams salaries leads to a 3.38% increase in average female earnings.
+This is likely an indicator of school resources, but also the amount of resources a school is willing to invest in its female students and student-athletes.
+Women who are better supported at these schools are better off after graduating.

 ## Further Analysis